unahouExosite/docs/portals/README.md

 * `"email"` is the user's email address.
 It is a string of fewer than 256 characters.
 * `"fullName"` is the user's full name.
 It is a string of fewer than 256 characters.
 * `"id"` is a numeric identifier for the user.
 * `"meta"` may be any type.
 It contains application-specific information describing the user.
-It MUST be less than 2 megabytes long when it is serialized to a JSON string.
+It MUST be less than 2 megabytes after JSON string serializing.
 * `"phoneNumber"` is the user's phone number.
 It is a string of fewer than 256 characters.
 * `"userName"` is a string identifier for the user.
 It is a string of fewer than 256 characters.

-### Client model object
+### Client Model Object

-A sample client model object looks like this:
+A client model object contains detailed information on a client model, such as the client model's id and vendor.

 ```
 {